-Whether it’s COVID or rainy days, all parents know how hard it can be to keep kids occupied when they are stuck at home.
+Whether it’s the flu or rainy days, all parents know how hard it can be to keep kids occupied when they are stuck at home.
 The team from the parenting website Stay at Home Mum reveals some tips.

 1. Build a cardboard cubby house

 Since children are always looking for a place for a hideout or fort, why don’t you let them build their own?
 Gather some unused cardboard boxes or shoe boxes, paint, markers, tape and a cutter or a knife (remember – adult supervision if knives are around!)
 They’ll also enjoy deciding what colour their cubby house should be.

 2. Tape a racetrack around the lounge room

 Tell the kids that their toy cars should not go beyond the tape (you don’t want to encourage road rage!).
 Also try putting up a parking spot — outlined with tape of course — and your kids will love playing lounge room GTA for hours.

 3. Make golf ball lady bugs for the garden

 Children really love animating stuff and these lady bugs, made out of golf balls, will liven up their gardening time.
 All you need are some golf balls, old paint brushes and red, white and black paint.
 You could also use googly eyes to stick into the balls as the eyes.
 For more fun, get them to make a play or a show with their new “pets”!